TITLE 35: ENVIRONMENTAL PROTECTION

 9) "Excluded scrap metal" is processed scrap metal, unprocessed home scrap metal, and unprocessed prompt scrap metal.

 10) "Processed scrap metal" is scrap metal that has been manually or physically altered to either separate it into distinct materials to enhance economic value or to improve the handling of materials.
-Processed scrap metal includes, but is not limited to, scrap metal that has been baled, shredded, sheared, chopped, crushed, flattened, cut, melted, or separated by metal type (i.e., sorted), and fines, drosses and related materials that have been agglomerated.
+Processed scrap metal includes scrap metal that has been baled, shredded, sheared, chopped, crushed, flattened, cut, melted, or separated by metal type (i.e., sorted) and fines, drosses, and related materials that have been agglomerated.
 (Note: shredded circuit boards being sent for recycling are not considered processed scrap metal.
 They are covered under the exclusion from the definition of solid waste for shredded circuit boards being recycled (Section 721.104(a)(14))).

-11) "Home scrap metal" is scrap metal as generated by steel mills, foundries, and refineries, such as turnings, cuttings, punchings, and borings.
+11) "Home scrap metal" is scrap metal as generated by steel mills, foundries, and refineries, like turnings, cuttings, punchings, and borings.

-12) "Prompt scrap metal" is scrap metal as generated by the metal working/fabrication industries, and it includes such scrap metal as turnings, cuttings, punchings, and borings.
+12) "Prompt scrap metal" is scrap metal as generated by the metal working/fabrication industries, and it includes scrap metal like turnings, cuttings, punchings, and borings.
 Prompt scrap metal is also known as industrial or new scrap metal.

-d) The Agency has inspection authority pursuant to Section 3007 of RCRA and Section 4 of the Environmental Protection Act.
+d) The Agency has inspection authority under Section 3007 of RCRA and Section 4 of the Act.

 e) Electronic reporting.
-The filing of any document pursuant to any provision of this Part as an electronic document is subject to 35 Ill.
+The filing of any document under any provision of this Part as an electronic document is subject to 35 Ill.
 Adm.
 Code 720.104.

 BOARD NOTE: Subsection (e) is derived from 40 CFR 3, 271.10(b), 271.11(b), and 271.12(h) (2017).